fractalate/simulation-heat-equation-1d/README.md

 ## Overview

-The heat equation relates the change in heat over time to how the heat is changing inside the material.
+The heat equation relates the change in heat over time to how the heat varies inside the material.
 It is expressed in the following way

 $$
 \frac{\partial u}{\partial t} = \alpha \frac{\partial^2 u}{\partial x^2}